 Your own specific needs may be different or they may be a combination of the above.
 Either way, working out how much money will be needed when you die is vital.
 It is usually simplest to look at each of your requirements individually before you combine them and you can do this yourself, rather than using a complex online whole of life insurance calculator.

-You should take the time to work out what your inheritance tax bill will be.
-It is also wise to think of ways that it may change.
+You can choose to buy whole of life insurance that will fund all or part of the inheritance tax bill that arises upon your death.
+You should take the time to work out what your inheritance tax bill will be and it is wise to think of ways that it may change.
 The value of your estate may increase or decrease over time and gifts made during your lifetime may also affect its value and the resultant inheritance tax bill.
 If your estate is not simple, you should seek professional advice to ensure that you have considered this complex area appropriately.
 A solicitor and/or a financial adviser can provide the necessary advice.

-The average cost of a funeral in the UK is around £4,000 but this will vary depending on where you live and whether you opt for a cremation or a burial.
+The average cost of a funeral in the UK is around £4,000 but this will vary depending on where you live and whether you opt for a cremation or a burial (see table below).
 Discussing these types of arrangements with family and friends can be difficult but it is useful to work out who would need access to the money in order to make arrangements.
-It can also ensure that your wishes are understood by all concerned parties and helps to avoid any differences of opinions after the event.
+Some funeral life insurance plans will pay the funeral arrangers directly.

 Cost of a funeral in the UK